SPK80/simple-react-homeworks/README.md

 This is my homework by Ignat in [IT-Incubator](https://it-incubator.ru/ru/)

-- First task almost done
+- First task is done
+- Second task is done
+- Third task is done

 Flew! 🚀